Multiwoven/.github/profile/README.md

 ##

 Multiwoven is an open-source reverse ETL platform for data teams.
-It is your ultimate solution for seamless data sync from warehouse to any application.
+It is your ultimate solution for seamless data sync from warehouse to any business application.

 👉 Clean and intuitive UI for building complex data pipelines.

-👉 Connect to any data warehouse like snowflake, redshift, bigquery, databricks, etc.
+👉 Connect to any data warehouse like Snowflake, Redshift, BigQuery, Databricks, etc.

 👉 Hundreds of integrations with tools like Salesforce, Braze, Klaviyo, Facebook Ads, etc.